timCF/genom/README.md

 ```
 (note: this port must be opened!)

+You also can define option ```permanent_slave: true```.
+If this option was set, this app will not try to became master, it just will try report self state to master in this host.

 If you want to send info about state of your application to other hosts, add genom.yml to priv dir of application.
 This file must contain something like this:

 ```